The 10 Best Android Phones

 To help find the best Android phone for you, we've rounded up the best Android handsets out there today, rating the phones on hardware performance, OS upgrade potential and, of course, how shiny and nice they are to have and boast about to work colleagues.

-So here they are - the best Android phones money can buy today.
-For many, many different reasons.
+So here they are - the best Android phones money can buy in 2017 – for many, many different reasons.

 10. OnePlus 3